Losing a job is incredibly stressful and it can be hard to figure out what to do next.

 If you are able to reach an agreement with your lender, try to get it in writing.

 If you come to an agreement over the phone, ask if they will mail you a letter confirming it.
 If you are able to get a resolution in a chat, screenshot the chat.

 You may need to refer to this later if the lender reneges on the deal or places a negative mark on your credit report even though they’d agreed not to.

 8. Repeat This Process if You Are Unable to Pay in Coming Months

-Finally, no one has any idea how long all of this is going to last.
+Finally, no one has any idea how long the pandemic is going to last.
 And even though Clark says we will return to normal and jobs will be coming back, it may be a little while.

 If you find yourself in the position again next month of not being able to pay all of your bills, you may need to do all of this over again with your lender — unless you are able to reach some longer-term agreement.

 The good news is that after having gone through the process once, you’ll have a much better idea of what to expect and how to navigate it.

 Remember that the earlier you get in touch with your creditors to start the process, the better.
 There are a lot of people in the same boat, so it may take some time to get the relief you need.
 Bring patience, and remember that persistence is key.